kunupat/aws-solution-architect-associate-certification-notes/README.md

     - Run SQL-type queries on data within Kinesis Streams or Kinesis Firehose for analytical purposes

 ## CloudFormation
+- AWS infra-provisioner using human-readable (JSON) format and drag-and-drop GUI

 ## Elastic Container Service
+- ECS is a AWS service to run, stop and manage Docker containers on a cluser of EC2 instances
+- Components of ECS:
+  - Task Definition:
+      - JSON format files to describe one or more containers that form your application
+      - Contains defintions about which Docker images to use, CPU and Memory requirements, whether containers are linked, n/w mode, env. parameters, IAM roles, etc
+  - ECS Clusters: Logical grouping of container instances
+  - ECS Scheduling can be done using either:
+    - Service Scheduler
+    - Custom Scheduler
+  - ECS Container Agent: Used to connect EC2 instances to ECS cluster (Linux only)
+    - Pre-installed on special ECS AMIs
+    - Will not work with Windows containers
+  - ECS Security: Using IAM roles
+    - Security Groups operate at the instance level and not at the task/container level
+  - ECS Limits
+- ECR is AWS's container registry controlled with IAM access control

 ## Elastic Beanstalk